brianpak2402/brianpak2402/README.md

 * ✉️ You can contact me at [brianpak2402@gmail.com](mailto:brianpak2402@gmail.com)

-* 🧠 I'm currently learning GraphQL, Redis Server, Amazon RDS, Next13, Tailwind CSS, and Shadcn UI.
+* 🧠 I'm currently learning about GraphQL, Pandas, sklearn, and the Web Audio API.
 ---